-The SMACC 2019 Opening Ceremony was an integral part of the conference welcoming delegates to an educational experience unlike any other.
+The SMACC 2019 Opening Ceremony was an integral part of the conference.

-Inspiration for SMACC Sydney included the inverted triangle: the alchemical symbol for water which is steeped in history and meaning to represent the City of Sydney and a celebration of diversity and resilience.
-Retrofuturism influences the design and theming of SMACC Sydney by playing on different aspects of 80’s and 90’s popular culture.
+Inspiration for SMACC Sydney included the inverted triangle: the alchemical symbol for water.
+This represents the City of Sydney and a celebration of diversity and resilience.
+Moreover, retrofuturism influences the design and theming of SMACC Sydney.

-Using music as a storytelling medium the show presents a mesmerising and unique soundscape combining elements of classical, electronic and popular music deftly created by Composer and Music Director Jake Meadows.
+Using music as a storytelling medium the show presents a mesmerising and unique soundscape.
+This was deftly created by Composer and Music Director Jake Meadows.

-SMACC 2019 opening ceremony echoed the program through four stems and performances each illustrating the unique and essential role we play as critical care professionals: Learning and Culture, People and Planet, Bedside Critical Care and Science and Innovation.
+Evidently, SMACC 2019 opening ceremony echoed the program through four stems and performances.
+Each performance illustrated the unique and essential role we play as critical care professionals.
+That is, Learning and Culture, People and Planet, Bedside Critical Care and Science and Innovation.

-The show opened with a spoken word performance by Nardi Simpson, an Indigenous performer telling an electrifying story of the land and the importance of Country to Indigenous culture.
+First, the show started with a spoken word performance by Nardi Simpson, an Indigenous performer telling an electrifying story of the land and the importance of Country to Indigenous culture.

-This is then followed by a vocal ensemble performing Queen’s Bohemian Rhapsody, a cheeky throwback to an iconic piece of music and an homage to the importance of humour and levity in our line of work.
+Then, a vocal ensemble performing Queen’s Bohemian Rhapsody.
+A cheeky throwback to an iconic piece of music and an homage to the importance of humour and levity in our line of work.

-A change of scene brought a dramatic dance performance performed by ICU Registrar Khairil Musa and his dance partner Sarah King reflecting on the tragic final moments leading to a cardiac arrest.
+Furthermore, a change of scene brought a dramatic dance performance performed by ICU Registrar Khairil Musa and his dance partner Sarah King.
+This reflected on the tragic final moments leading to a cardiac arrest.

-The finale blended classic 80’s pop with the iconic sound of the synthesiser with a toe tapping performance of Van Halen’s Jump led by vocalist Maya Weiss as an uplifting tribute to creativity and innovation.
+Finally, a blended classic 80’s pop with the iconic sound of the synthesiser with a toe tapping performance of Van Halen’s Jump.
+This was led by vocalist Maya Weiss as an uplifting tribute to creativity and innovation.

-Performed in the Sydney International Convention Centre Theatre to over 3000 delegates we present to you our best and most memorable opening ceremony yet.
+Performed in the Sydney International Convention Centre Theatre to over 3000 delegates.
+Tune in to our best and most memorable opening ceremony yet.